 Whether you come here for hiking and kayaking or to enjoy some of its rich cultures, Malawi is a country of astonishing beauty.

-Don’t forget to try a local food favourite of Nsima; it’s made up from the ground up corn that can be served with roasted meats and vegetables.
+Don’t forget to try a local food favourite of Nsima; it’s made up of the ground-up corn that can be served with roasted meats and vegetables.

 Zanzibar is a popular travel destination in Africa among many travellers.